 |Heated Humidifier Type|

 This property identifies how the machine incorporates a Heated Humidifier.
 Build In humidifiers are built into the CPAP machine and cannot be separated from the machine.
 Integrated humidifiers connect directly to the CPAP machine and they can only be used with compatible CPAP machines.
 With Integrated humidifiers, the CPAP machine, can be separated and used without the humidifier.
 CPAP machines that do not have a built in humidifier and do not have an integrated humidifier option have to use a Stand Alone humidifier as the machine's heated humidifier option.
 Stand Alone humidifiers can be used with any machine and connect to the CPAP machine with an additional hose.

 A yes in this field indicates the machine and humidifier have technology to reduce rainout, the water that collects in a hose when using a heated humidifier.
 Sensors measure the air temperature in the room and adjust the amount of heat and moisture delivered to the mask to reduce or omit rainout.

 |Integrated Heated Hose|

 This indicates that the machine has an integrated heated hose option to enhance humidification and reduce rainout.
-An integrated heated hose draws its power from the machine itself and does not have a separate power cord and is adjusted through the machine settings.
+An integrated headed hose receives power directly from the machine and does not require a power supply.
+The tube's heat settings are set through the machine menu screen.